How To Use And Configure WordPress Widgets

 • Facebook feeds

-• add widgets from other sites (e.g. Facebook)
+• display widgets from other sites (e.g. Facebook friends)

 • administrative forms (e.g. login, register, etc.)

-To learn more about what widgets are, how they work and how using widgets can help you expand the functionality of your website, see this article:
+To learn more about what widgets are, how widgets work and why widgets make managing your site easier, go here:

-In this step-by-step tutorial series you are going to learn how to use and configure various frequently-used WordPress widgets.
+In this tutorial we will show you how to use and configure a number of frequently-used WordPress widgets.

 Basic Concepts

-Before configuring and using widgets, let’s first explain some of the basic concepts about how to use widgets:
+Before we explain how to configure widgets, let’s explain some of the basic concepts about how to use widgets:

-Most WordPress themes support widgets and provide built-in sections in your theme’s layout where widgets can be used, such as the sidebar navigation section, header area, and footer sections.
-Depending on the theme installed on your site, widgets can sometimes also be found below or above the content area …
+Many WordPress themes support widgets and provide sections in your theme’s layout where widgets can be used, such as the sidebar section, header area, and footer sections.
+Depending on the theme, widgets can sometimes also get added inside the content area …

-(Many WP themes offer users a number of widget-ready sections)
+(Many themes provide a number of widget-ready areas)

-These widgetized sections correspond to a feature inside the Widget screen called “Widget Areas” …
+These widget-ready sections correspond to a feature inside your Widget administration panel called “Widget Areas” …

 Widget Areas